 Female employees are entitled to 90 days’ maternity leave out of which 45 days can be taken before the childbirth and 45 days after.
 They are also entitled to a 1-hour period for breastfeeding during the child’s 1st year which should not be included in the 2-hour break period.

 Employees are entitled to 5 days’ sick leave in a year provided they furnish a medical certificate showing their incapacity to work.
-They must be attended at a health entity they are registered, without having to bear any additional cost.
+They must be attended at a health entity (subject to registration) without having to bear any additional cost.

 Spouses or partners of pregnant employees are entitled to 3 days’ paternity leave for the childbirth and protected from termination for 1 year post-childbirth.